-Retaliation can be committed by any individual or group of individuals, not just a Responding Party or a Complaining Party.
-Retaliation constitutes a violation of this policy even when the underlying allegations did not result in a finding of responsibility.
+Retaliation can be committed by any individual or group of individuals, not just a Complainant or Respondent.
+Retaliation may constitute a violation of this policy even when the underlying allegations did not result in a finding of responsibility.

 Any person who retaliates against an individual for reporting, filing, or participating in the investigation or adjudication of a complaint of discrimination or sexual harassment as defined in this policy is subject to disciplinary action up to and including expulsion or termination.
 Retaliation is prohibited even if the underlying complaint is eventually dismissed or is deemed to lack merit.